 Teal matters.
 As a repeat to teal in the eye colour or to complement the orange tones in brown eyes, whether in makeup or clothing or jewelry, this is an important colour for everyone with any Autumn in them.
 Some degree of gold-orange, in this Season it’s the darkest, coolest version as darkest chocolate brown, is present in the skin and overall colouring.

-Eyeshadow is dull dark grey (with an icy highlight under the brow).
+Eyeshadow is dull dark grey with an icy highlight under the brow.
 Clinique Totally Neutral is good.
 I see Edward Bess Soft Smoke and Chanel Gris Exquis online and they look good.
 MAC Smut is a contender, with a good name.
-Dark Winter grey is like a dark, dull, dirty (not dusty, which lightens as it dulls) grey.
+Dark Winter grey is like a dark, sooty (not dusty, which lightens as it dulls) grey.

 The Darks can do a brown in eyeshadow better than the other Winters because of that browning-by-Autumn element.
 It is purpley.
 I mix Dynamic and Groovy.

-Could be Liv Tyler, Josh Groban, Elvis Presley, Anne Hathaway.
+Could be Liv Tyler, Josh Groban, Kim Kardashian, or Anne Hathaway.

 Eyeliners are black brown, coal, black if you insist, black sapphire, and dark purple.